andreadelprete/website/content/home/about.md

 ### Brief Bio

-Since 2019 I have been a tenure-track assistant professor (RTD-B) in the [Industrial Engineering Department of the University of Trento](https://www.dii.unitn.it) (Italy).
+Since 2019 I have been a tenure-track assistant professor (RTD-B) in the [Industrial Engineering Department of the University of Trento](https://www.dii.unitn.it) (Italy), where I am teaching robotics and computer programming in C++.

 In 2018 I had been a research scientist in the Movement Generation and Control group at the Max-Planck Institute for Intelligent Systems (Tübingen, Germany), under the lead of [Ludovic Righetti](https://is.tuebingen.mpg.de/person/lrighetti).